-As the rise of digital innovation continues to disrespected the status quo and disrupt the legacy systems to break the boundaries of space, Finserve which recently partnered with CIO East Africa to host the Eastern Africa’s CIO Symposium and Awards has proven to be all out to hasten the momentum of financial inclusion beyond Africa.
+As the rise of digital innovation continues to disrespect the status quo and disrupt the legacy systems to break the boundaries of space, Finserve which recently partnered with CIO East Africa to host the Eastern Africa’s CIO Symposium and Awards has proven to be all out to hasten the momentum of financial inclusion beyond Eastern Africa – its current footprint.

 According to Patrice Kiiru, Director Finserve Africa, spinning faster transactions to a critical mass through deployment of digital innovation has necessitated the steady rise and reign of mobile money; bringing the likes of telcos and startups into the same playing field with established financial institutions.

 “Today, your competitor is whoever you think it to be, locally and globally; they can be in Mumbai, New York or even Uganda,” said Kiiru adding that at the same time digital innovations is continuing to break the physical boundaries of various demographics and hence increasing the population of potential customers, cutting across borders and even class.